What is respiratory syncytial virus (RSV)?

 RSV primarily affects the lungs and respiratory tract, leading to symptoms such as coughing, wheezing, and shortness of breath.
 In individuals with COPD, RSV infection can exacerbate existing respiratory issues and potentially lead to serious complications.

 Prevention and early detection are crucial in managing RSV in COPD patients.
-It is recommended that individuals with COPD receive the annual influenza vaccine, as RSV can often be mistaken for the flu.
-Additionally, practicing good hand hygiene, avoiding close contact with sick individuals, and maintaining a healthy lifestyle can help reduce the risk of RSV infection.
+It is recommended that individuals with COPD receive the annual high-dose flu vaccine, as RSV can often be mistaken for influenza.
+It is also recommended that Canadian adults over 65 keep up-to-date with their COVID-19 vaccines.
+Practicing good hand hygiene, avoiding close contact with sick individuals, and maintaining a healthy lifestyle can help reduce the risk of viral infection.

 How prevalent is RSV and is it a seasonal virus?